deedy5/ddgs/README.md

 To customize the search engine order, provide the backends as a comma-separated string (for example: `backend="google, brave, yahoo"`).
 The library will query them in order, falling back to the next one if an error occurs.

 The library works in parallel, adjusting concurrent requests based on `max_results`.
 This ensures efficient and fast retrieval.
+You can change the maximum number of threads using the parameter `DDGS.threads` (for example, `DDGS.threads = 20`).

-Note that a single query returns results from one page; iterate over pages for more results.
+Note that a single query returns results from one page (`page=1`) of the selected backends; iterate over pages for more results.
 Setting `max_results` to None returns all unique collected results.

+The `region` parameter also has a strong influence on the quality of the search.
+Set it as `{country}-{language}`: `ar-es`, `pl-pl`, `cn-zh`, etc.

 Note that some backends may be temporarily unavailable due to ratelimiting or ISP blockages in certain countries.
 In such cases, using a proxy server can help bypass these restrictions.